uli-heller/vmdb2/README.md

 README for vmdb2 or vmdebootstrap 2nd generation     ; -*- mode: markdown;-*-
 =============================================================================

+**Note:** vmdb2 is in "selfish maintenance mode".
+Lars maintains the software to the extent he needs it, but is not spending time to develop new features or debug problems he doesn't see himself.
+He will review patches, however, so if you want vmdb2 to improve, make a change and submit it for review.

 [vmdb2][] is a program for producing a disk image with Debian installed.